 Dimitri Zinovievich Tiomkin ((1894-1979) was one of the most celebrated Hollywood composers of all time.
 He was nominated for Oscars 22 times, and won on four occasions: The High and the Mighty (1954), High Noon (winning for both Best Score and Best Song), and The Old Man and the Sea (1958).

-Tiomkin’s contributions to MGM’s musicals were more modest.
-He wrote ballet music used in Devil-May-Care and The Rogue Song, and collaborated with Raymond B Egan on the song ‘Blue Daughter of Heaven’ for Lord Byron of Broadway.
+Tiomkin’s contributions to MGM’s musicals were easrly in his career and more modest.
+He wrote ballet music for Devil-May-Care and The Rogue Song, in both of which the choreography was by Tiomkin’s wife, Albertina Rasch.
+He also collaborated with Raymond B Egan on the song ‘Blue Daughter of Heaven’ for Lord Byron of Broadway.